semjerome/Jerome/README.md

 ####Assembling Instruction
 1. Assemble the Raspberry Pi on #1 board using #9, #10, and #11 (through the halls #2 on board #1)
 2. Assemble board #2, touchscreen, and board #1 using #5, #6, and #7
 ⋅⋅1.
-Insert each #5 bolts through all six halls of board #2 ⋅⋅2.
+Ordered sub-list	Insert each #5 bolts through all six halls of board #2 ⋅⋅2.
 Insert each #5 bolts into #6 bearings
 ⋅⋅3.
 Assemble Touchscreen and above board #2 which is already assembled with #5 bolts ⋅⋅4.
 Insert each #5 bolts into #6 bearings again
 ⋅⋅5.
 Assemble board #1 and Touchscreen & board #2 which are already assembled in above steps ⋅⋅6.
 Tighten the all #5 bolts all #7 nuts
 3. Make the Screen Holder using #3, #4, #7, and #8
 ⋅⋅1.
 Assemble the headers of #8 bolts into each furrow of each side in #4 bars ⋅⋅2.
 Assemble sides of two #4 bar and the furrows on #3 panels ⋅⋅3.
 Tighten the #7 nuts

 Product Detail Site : http://www.waveshare.com/product/Bicolor-Case-for-7inch-LCD.htm